duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/10_lane_following.md

 Load the new container:

-    laptop $ docker -H ![hostname].local run -it --net host --privileged -v /data:/data --name lane_follower raabuchanan/rpi-duckiebot-controls:master18 /bin/bash
+    laptop $ docker -H ![hostname].local run -it --net host --memory="800m" --memory-swap="1.8g" --privileged -v /data:/data --name lane_following_demo duckietown/rpi-duckiebot-lanefollowing-demo:master18

-This will load the `lane_follower` container and ssh your terminal into the container.
-You will be at `![DUCKIEBOT_ROOT]` which is probably `/home/software`.
+This will start the `lane_following_demo` container.
+You have to wait a while for everything to start working.

 ### Step 2

-Launch the lane follower with ROS;
+Now we will verify that `lane_filter_node` is working.
+On your laptop run `start_gui_tools`.

+    laptop $ dts start_gui_tools ![hostname]

+This will enter you into a container on your laptop that can talk to the ROS on the robot.
+To verify this do:

-    container $ roslaunch duckietown_demos lane_following.launch
+    laptop container $ rostopic list

-Note: If ROS can't find the lanch file you may need to source the catkin workspace, try: `source ![DUCKIEBOT_ROOT]/catkin_ws/devel/setup.bash`

-This launches several nodes and may take up to a minute to initialize everything.
+and you should see all of the rostopics listed there.
+If you see an output like "Cannot communicate with ROS_MASTER" that's a problem

+Next run:

+    laptop-container $ rqt_image_view

+Select the `/![hostname]/camera_node/image/compressed` topic from the drop down in the popup window and you should see the video stream.

 ### Step 3

-Now we will verify that `lane_filter_node` is working.
-On your laptop set your `ROS_MASTER_URI` to your duckiebot.

-Ex.

-    laptop $ export ROS_MASTER_URI=http://![hostname].local:11311/

-Now with `rostopic list` we can see al lthe topics being published.
-Pro tip: use `rqt_graph` to get an overall picture of how all the nodes fit together.
-Elipses are nodes, small rectangles are topics and big rectangles are namespaces.

-Let's take a look at the Anti-Instagram filter.
-This is the custom duckietown filter which detectes duckietown lanes.

-    laptop $ rqt_image_view

-Select the `/![hostname]/camera_node/image/compressed` topic from the drop down and you should see the video stream.

-### Step 4

-Run command:
+Now we need to make `lane_filter_node` publish all the image topics.
+We can do this by setting the ROS parameter `verbose` to `true`:

-    laptop $ rosparam set /![hostname]/line_detector_node/verbose true
+    laptop-container $ rosparam set /![hostname]/line_detector_node/verbose true

 so that `line_detector_node` will publish the image_with_lines.